Meaning of Shoulder Stand Pose

 - Halasana

-Here, we will mention the point to be remembered, tips, and facts regarding Sarvangasana.
+Here, we will make sure to mention the points to be remembered, tips, and facts regarding Sarvangasana.

-- It is one of the best yoga poses to be practiced for general health well-being.
+- It is one of the best yoga poses for general health and well-being.

-- This is one of the few yoga poses, which directly impacts thyroid and parathyroid glands.
+- This is one of the few yoga poses directly impacting the thyroid and parathyroid glands.

-- If you practice only asanas, then it is best to practice Sarvangasana in the beginning as it ensures awareness and wakefulness throughout the asana program.
+- If you practice only asanas, it is best to practice Sarvangasana initially, as it ensures awareness and wakefulness throughout the program.

-- If somebody practices pranayama and meditation after asana, Sarvangasana should perform at the end.
+- If somebody practices pranayama and meditation after asana, Sarvangasana should be performed at the end.

-- While bringing the legs down, it should touch the floor in the same way that a falling leaf would touch the ground.
+- While bringing the legs down, it should touch the floor like a falling leaf would touch the ground.

-- Instead of keeping the legs vertical, they may be kept slightly inclined.
+- Instead of keeping the legs vertical, they may be held slightly inclined.

 - There shouldn’t be gaps between the legs throughout the practice.

-- There is a myth that it shouldn’t be practiced by children.
+- There is a myth that children shouldn’t practice it.

 - Lots of research is being conducted on Sarvangasana.